 - (g) The ecological, economic and aesthetic reasons for maintaining biodiversity.

 - (h) in situ and ex situ methods for maintaining biodiversity.

 - (i) International and local conservation agreements made to protect species and habitats.

 Intended learning outcomes:

-- Students will work in groups as an ethics committee to decide on a particular zoo related topic
+- Work in groups as an ethics committee to decide on a particular zoo related topic.

 - Investigate the role ethics plays in modern society – who decides what is right?